buhrmi/buhrmi/README.md

 If you already received a cease-and-desist, please send it to me.
 I'll forward it into the designated trash can and upload the video of it to YouTube.

-## Do you like hard trap?
+### Do you like hard trap?

-Here you can find some mashups, remixes and maybe some day even original tunes
+Check out my mashups and maybe even original tunes some day

 https://soundcloud.com/buhrmi